This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

 Why can’t I see anything on the label images?

 For technical reasons, these are 16 bit TIFF images, which some programs cannot display properly.
-Programs which can handle these data include ImageJ or Photoshop.
+Programs which can handle these data include ImageJ (free) or Photoshop.
 If the image still appears all black, adjust the brightness/contrast or level/window settings, respectively.

 How can I create a volume dataset from these images?